liamletran/database-migration-pipeline/README.md

 ### **Security**

+- Credentials stored in `.env` file — never committed to Git
+- `.gitignore` configured to exclude `.env` and credential files
+- SQLAlchemy parameterized queries used where applicable

 ### **Environment:**
 This notebook executes in a UAT environment — source data runs on SQL Server in Docker, target database is PostgreSQL running locally via Homebrew.
 The UAT environment mirrors a production migration scenario where the target would be PostgreSQL on AWS RDS or Azure Database for PostgreSQL.